-During the 19th century, many wars were fought between the U.S. army and the Native American tribes.
-Most of these wars were fought simply over possession of land.
+During the 19th century, many wars were fought between the U.S. Army and the Native American tribes.
+Most of these wars were fought simply over possession of the land.
 The Native American tribes wanted to retain their ancestral lands.

 The Ghost Dance worried the white settlers in South Dakota.
 They thought that the Ghost Dance believers may use violence to evict the white settlers, although the Native Americans had no such plans.
 So American soldiers took action on their own and went to arrest the famous Native American leader, Sitting Bull.

 The Indians resisted this and during the attempts to arrest him, Sitting Bull was killed.
 Other people of his tribe escaped and later joined the group led by Chief Spotted Elk.
 This group of Native Americans now decided to travel onward and meet the Indian leader, Chief Red Cloud.
 But before they could do so, a group of U.S. soldiers surrounded them and forced them to make camp near the Wounded Knee River.